nyxNyschd/ikt_pwa/README.md

 Still in debugging: Reading/downloading data: R
 To be implemented: Deleting data: D

+The according frontend to be found in the "master" branch contains the following functionalities:
+-offline availibility
+-installability
+- caching: static, dynamic and IndexedDB

 ToDo:
-- the successful debugging of the download functionality.
+- the successful debugging of the download functionality
 - implementing delete data from server
-- Bringing the frontend (--> to be found in the master-branch) up to the state of the firebase-implementation
+- Bringing the frontend of the master-branch up to the state of the firebase-(main)-implementation
 - Connecting frontend to backend.